Finance Products

 -

-The balloon payment is fixed at the start of the contract, protecting you from the risk of depreciation.
+The OFP is fixed at the outset of the agreement, protecting you from uncertainty around depreciation.
+Whatever the market does, your balloon figure does not change.

 -